 Palm2CSV gave me an error that said "MDB Tools error: segmentation fault."
 What can I do about this?

 This indicates that MDB Tools was unable to read your DBA/TDA file.
-There's nothing I can do about this until the MDB Tools programmers release an updated version, although you do have the ability to specify which version of MDB Tools Palm2CSV uses (see the "Advanced Options" at the bottom of the Convert Now page).
+There's nothing I can do about this until the MDB Tools programmers release an updated version.
 If Palm2CSV still has trouble converting your DBA/TDA file because of errors with MDB Tools, and if you have Microsoft Excel and are running under Microsoft Windows, you can follow these directions to import your DBA file (which is really a Microsoft Access / Jet DB file) directly into Excel, bypassing Palm2CSV entirely.
 However, this will just give you a raw dump of the data; date fields will be in a format that is largely unusable without additional computation on your part.

 I have Palm Desktop for Mac.
 Will Palm2CSV work with these files?